sourcegraph/sourcegraph-public-snapshot/doc/dev/web_app.md

 # Developing the Sourcegraph web app

 Guide to contribute to the Sourcegraph webapp.
+Please also see our general [TypeScript documentation](./typescript/index.md).

 ## Naming files